-I. Background:
+Background:

-1. At the Tenth Meeting of the States Parties (10MSP), the States Parties agreed to and adopted the "Directive from the States Parties to the ISU" in which it is stated that the Implementation Support Unit (ISU) shall "report in written form as well as orally on the activities, functioning and finances of the ISU to each Meeting of the States Parties or Review Conferences, and to informal meetings under the Convention as appropriate".
-The "Directive" further states that "an audited annual financial report" for the previous year and "preliminary annual financial report" for the present year shall be submitted by the ISU to the Coordinating Committee and subsequently to each Meeting of the States Parties or Review Conferences for approval.

-2. The Implementation Support Unit's 2015 work plan and budget was approved on 26 June 2014 by the States Parties to the Anti-Personnel Mine Ban Convention at their Third Review Conference in Maputo, Mozambique.
+- 1. At the Tenth Meeting of the States Parties (10MSP), the States Parties agreed to and adopted the "Directive from the States Parties to the ISU" in which it is stated that the Implementation Support Unit (ISU) shall "report in written form as well as orally on the activities, functioning and finances of the ISU to each Meeting of the States Parties or Review Conferences, and to informal meetings under the Convention as appropriate".
+The "Directive" further states that "an audited annual financial report" for the previous year and "preliminary annual financial report" for the present year shall be submitted by the ISU to the Coordinating Committee and subsequently to each Meeting of the States Parties or Review Conferences for approval. - 2.
+The Implementation Support Unit's 2015 work plan and budget was approved on 26 June 2014 by the States Parties to the Anti-Personnel Mine Ban Convention at their Third Review Conference in Maputo, Mozambique.
 The work plan and budget had previously been endorsed by the Convention's Coordinating Committee.
-Efforts were undertaken to ensure that the preparation of the work plan and budget was inclusive and transparent, with all States Parties invited to provide input and express views.

-3. The ISU's work plan listed activities and expected results organized in accordance with the ISU's mandate, which was adopted by the States Parties on 3 December 2010 at their Tenth Meeting of the States Parties.
-In particular, in keeping with its mandate, the Implementation Support Unit sought to:

-- support the Convention's multilateral machinery and office holders; - assist individual States Parties in fulfilling obligations;
+Efforts were undertaken to ensure that the preparation of the work plan and budget was inclusive and transparent, with all States Parties invited to provide input and express views. - 3.
+The ISU's work plan listed activities and expected results organised in accordance with the ISU's mandate, which was adopted by the States Parties on 3 December 2010 at their Tenth Meeting of the States Parties.
+In particular, in keeping with its mandate, the ISU sought to: - Providing support to all States Parties through support to the Convention's implementation machinery and office holders; - Providing support to individual States Parties, including by providing advice and technical support on implementation and universalisation; - Communicating and providing information about the Convention, including towards States not party and the public, and communicating the decisions and outcomes of the Convention's meetings; - Keeping records of formal and informal meetings under the Convention; and - Liaising, and coordinating as appropriate, with relevant international organisations that participate in the work of the Convention.